Updated: Dec 25, 2022

 Regardless, the following truth gives us great insight:

 All human emotion stems from either love or fear.

 To help you believe this, review the following list of emotions.
 Which of them do you think can exist in the absence of fear?

 People who annoy, bother, or frighten you do so because you have conditioned yourself to be annoyed, bothered, or frightened by them.
 This is easily provable by asking a friend who’s never met the offending person to interact with the person.
 You'll see that your friend is not annoyed, bothered, or frightened by the person—at first.

 Is fear always bad?

 Fear isn't always bad or inappropriate.
-It is good to feel queasy when standing on the edge of a tall cliff.
+It's good to feel queasy when standing on the edge of a tall cliff.
 When your family is attacked by an intruder, an immediate swelling of aggression is probably a good thing.

 Instead, what I’m referring to are on-going, habitual negative feelings that direct your life on a regular basis.
 Fostering such emotions will negatively affect your behavior and attitude, which will ultimately damage your character.
 Conversely, if you free yourself from fear, you will be happier and your character will become healthier.

 Psychologists today believe that babies are born being afraid of only two things: falling and sudden, loud noises.
 Newborn babies are not afraid of the dark, spiders, or snakes.
 (See this video.
 Notice how casual the dad is.)
 You can prove this by placing spiders onto your newborn in the dark.
-You'll quickly discover that it is you who is uncomfortable with the idea, not your baby.
+You'll quickly discover that it's you who is uncomfortable with the idea, not your baby.